 Ships aren't just for vacations, though, and breaking loose doesn't just apply to recreational activities.
 A U.S. company called SeaCode plans to take full advantage of maritime law in its "hybrid outsourcing" business plan.
 Established in 2005, SeaCode has an innovative idea that stems from recent changes in immigration law (called H1-B) that make it much more difficult to get work visas for foreign skilled workers, most notably computer programmers out of India.
 What's SeaCode's plan?
 Buy a used cruise ship, register it in the Bahamas (where there are no H1-B visa laws), park it off the U.S. coast and put hundreds of programmers onboard full-time.
 SeaCode can house as many Indian programmers as they can fit in the ship (which is 600, according to the founders) and skip the U.S. visa process altogether.
 Labor laws are an exception within territorial waters.
 If the ship is registered in the Bahamas, U.S. labor laws don't apply.
 SeaCode will be operating under Bahaman labor laws three miles off the coast of California.

-For more information on cruise ships, maritime law and related topics, cruise through the links on the next page.
+For more information on cruise ships, maritime law and related topics, cruise through the links below.